Who Can Enter?

 9. Liability and Indemnity

-The Event organiser and event owner, Winter Trail Run Series and its directors, employees, contractors, and volunteers, landowners, farm owners, farm managers, and property managers, sponsors and affiliated partners, from any and all claims, demands, actions, liabilities, losses, costs, or damages arising from my participation in the Event(s), including personal injury, illness, death, property loss or damage, or economic loss, except where liability cannot be excluded under New Zealand law.
+To the fullest extent permitted by New Zealand law, I release, waive, and discharge the event organiser and owner (Winter Trail Run Series), including its directors, employees, contractors, volunteers, sponsors, affiliated partners, landowners, farm owners, farm managers, and property managers, from any and all claims, demands, actions, liabilities, losses, costs, or damages arising from my participation in the Event(s), including personal injury, illness, death, property loss or damage, or economic loss, except where liability cannot be excluded under New Zealand law.

 I agree to indemnify and hold harmless the above parties against any claim brought by or on behalf of me arising from my actions, negligence, or breach of these Terms.